All in One View

 Scenario

-Celia is a researcher in a university.
+Celia is a Research Software Engineer that works as part of a research group.
 Two years ago, she developed and released a Python package (hosted on PyPI) with a novel data analysis technique relevant to her research area.
 The package has been a big success and has been widely adopted.
 However, she has heard from some users that they are using it on increasingly large datasets that leads to demanding memory requirements and slow performance.

 Celia is concerned about the environmental impact of her software package.
 She wants to assess the carbon emissions associated with both the development and usage of her package and identify ways to reduce these emissions.